-You can air dry the biltong, but it will take longer and you need the right weather, whereas a commercial biltong maker or dehydrator will have a built in fan for a continuous airflow to speed up the process, as well as a light fitting which will prevent the growth of mold, and also help reduce moisture.
+You can air dry the biltong, but it will take longer and you need the right weather, whereas a commercial biltong maker or dehydrator will have a built-in fan for continuous airflow to speed up the process, as well as a light fitting which will prevent the growth of mold, and also help reduce moisture.

-There are air drying nets available, so if you don’t have an electric dryer you may simply want to hang the meat up with a fan directed towards the meat.
+There are air-drying nets available, so if you don’t have an electric dryer you may simply want to hang the meat up with a fan directed toward the meat.

 Try to make biltong in the dry and cooler seasons of the year, as humid conditions can lead to meat spoilage.
-It’s important to know that biltong is not a smoked meat – it is air dried.
+It’s important to know that biltong is not smoked meat – it is air-dried.